-You’re invited to browse our catalogue of articles describing common neck injuries and how we treat them – from slipped discs to muscle strains.
-Injuries can be caused by damage to muscles, ligaments, nerves, bones or joints.
-Below are links to articles explaining the different types of structures in the neck and the injuries related to them.
+You’re invited to browse through our catalog of articles describing common neck injuries and their treatments – from slipped discs to muscle strains.
+Injuries can be caused by damage done to the muscles, ligaments, nerves, bones or joints.
+Please feel free to follow the links below for articles explaining the different types of structures in the neck and the injuries related to them.
 We’ve also included tips on how to tend to your injury at home!

 Most injuries don’t happen in isolation.
-In most cases there are two or three structures at the root of the problems our patients experience.
+In most cases there are two or three structures at the root of the patients problem area.
 To illustrate an example: If you are suffering from whiplash, we expect 3 ligaments to be sprained, clear injuries to 4 muscles, as well as 6 tendon injuries.

-When diagnosing patient problems, we determine the main area which has been damaged and focus our treatment on that.
-The general progression of problems stems from these underlying structures (generally in this order): 1) Nerves 2) Bones 3) Joints 4) Discs 5) Ligaments 6) Tendons 7) Muscles
+When diagnosing patient problems, we determine the main area that has been damaged and focus our treatment on that.
+The general progression of problems stem from these underlying structures (generally in this order): 1) Nerves 2) Bones 3) Joints 4) Discs 5) Ligaments 6) Tendons 7) Muscles

-Treatment requires us to distinguishes between four types of neck pain; accident/injury with trauma, acute/sudden neck pain with no trauma, slow progressing neck pain and chronic neck pain.
-This article is written to help you understand the structure of your neck and how tension or imbalance in the structure causes different types of neck pain.
-Included is a detailed list of symptoms (ranging from Mild to Severe) to help you judge the urgency of getting treatment for the pain in your neck.
+To apply the correct treatment, it requires us to distinguishes between four types of neck pain; accident/injury with trauma, acute/sudden neck pain with no trauma, slow progressing neck pain and chronic neck pain.
+This article is written to help you understand the structure of your neck and how tension or imbalance in the structure can cause different kinds of neck pain.
+Included is a detailed list of symptoms (ranging from Mild to Severe) to help you judge the urgency of receiving treatment for the pain in your neck.

 Cervical Discs are shock absorbers in your neck.
 Neck pain can be the result of one of these discs being damaged and forming a Cervical Disc Bulge or Prolapse.
 A slipped neck disc causes a sharp pain in your neck, shoulder blades, down your arm into your hands and/or fingers.
 This article includes a self-test method you can try at home.

 Whiplash is a colloquial term used for a cervical acceleration/deceleration (CAD) injury to the neck and head.
 This means that jerking your head forwards, backwards and sideways can injure multiple muscles, ligaments and joints in one motion.
-This article unpacks what happens in the moment(s) of injury, how to judge the seriousness of your symptoms and what to expect from physiotherapy treatments.
+This article unpacks what happens in the moment(s) of injury, tells you how to judge the seriousness of your symptoms and explains what to expect from the physiotherapy treatments.

 Also referred to as Cervical Spondylosis.
 Spondylosis refers to the normal degenerative changes caused by aging and posture.
 In short – it is the “wear and tear” on your neck joints.
 It isn’t necessarily cause for panic and alarm, even if pain progressively creeps in.
 Read this article to find out how and why this happens, the types of symptoms associated and how we treat it.